Fraunhofer-AISEC/cpg/README.md

 ### Usage of Experimental Languages

 Some languages, such as Golang are marked as experimental and depend on other native libraries.
 These are NOT YET bundled in the release jars (with exception of TypeScript), so you need to build them manually using the property `-Pexperimental` when using tasks such as `build` or `test`.
 For typescript, please use `-PexperimentalTypeScript`.
-Use `-PexperimentalPython` for Python support, respectively.
+Use the `cpg-language-python` module for Python support.

 #### Golang